On small-time local controllability: Control variations

-(ii)$\Rightarrow$ (i): The proof of this part follows from Theorem~\ref{thm:control_variations_STLC}. \end{proof} Roughly speaking, Lemma~\ref{lem:characterization_growth_rate} states that small-time local controllability of a system is checkable using variations of order $N$ if and only if the system satisfies the growth rate condition of order $N$.
-Note that this lemma holds for control systems in any regularity class $\mathrm{C}^{\nu}$.
+$(ii)$$\Rightarrow$ $(i)$: The proof of this part follows from~\cite[Corollary 2.5]{MK:1990}. \end{proof} Roughly speaking, Theorem~\ref{lem:characterization_growth_rate} states that small-time local controllability of a system is checkable using variations of order $N$ if and only if the system satisfies the growth rate condition of order $N$.
+Note that this result holds for control-affine systems in any regularity class $\mathrm{C}^{\nu}$.